 Autism information session for applicants

 Glasgow Caledonian recognises that starting university can be an exciting but stressful time, while understanding the additional challenges and anxieties that autistic applicants and their families may experience.
-The Disability team is offering a session that supports incoming autistic students and their families as they prepare to start University.
+The Disability team offers a session that supports incoming autistic students and their families as they prepare to start University.

-The session will be delivered as an informal seminar, in a small group setting, and is being held at our Glasgow Campus on Thursday, 26 June between 10 - 11.30am.
+The session is delivered over the summer (usually early July) as an informal seminar, in a small group setting, at our Glasgow Campus.

 The session aims to: